 Food pantries in Brooklyn and Staten Island are going bare - how can you help?

-There are almost 50 million people in America without reliable access to affordable, nutritious food.
+There are nearly 48.1 million people in America without reliable access to affordable, nutritious food.
 Even in New York City ...

 New programs are being adopted to make sure leftovers are used to feed the hungry.

 Poverty is the type of problem that has numerous causes and consequences, and needs a multi-pronged approach for ...

 Beginning April 1, fewer people in New York will be eligible for food stamps.